Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 As with the underlying Camel Connector (on which these assemblies are based), the `clusterName` and `installationName` values are required, but the remainder are optional.
 They will take their defaults from the Camel Connector assembly installation or from the system.

+# Development using this Git Repo

+The assemblies contained herein are produced from the Kamelet definitions downloaded as dependencies.
+Should you wish to populate your own catalogs, run the build step outlined [above](#repository-contents).

+Once that is done, you can import the assembly projects to a Vantiq namespace, and, from there, publish these assemblies to a catalog.
+The steps involved are as follows.

+## Importing Assemblies

+This can be done manually (using the Vantiq IDE to import the generated projects).

+However, if importing many projects, use `../gradlew importAssemblies -PcamelAssembliesProfile=<profileName>`

+where `<profileName>` is the name of a Vantiq CLI profile that will connect to your publishing namespace.
+Other gradle properties that are used are based on that profile name, and are as follows.

+* **<profileName>_camelAssembliesVantiq** -- command to be used as the Vantiq CLI.
+Defaults to `vantiq`.
+* **<profileName>_camelAssembliesList** -- a comma-separated list of the simple names of the assemblies you wish to import.
+Defaults to all assemblies.

+## Publishing Assemblies

+Once imported, the assemblies can be published.
+This can be done manually (using the Vantiq IDE to publish the generated and imported projects to a Catalog).

+However, if importing many projects, use `../gradlew publishAssemblies -PcamelAssembliesProfile=<profileName>`.

+In addition to the gradle properties used for import, you can define the following.

+* **<profileName>_camelAssembliesCatalog** -- the name of the catalog to which to publish the assemblies.
+This is required, and may be specfied on the command line or in the `gradle.properties` file.
+* **changeLog** -- change log entry to include.
+A very short (no spaces) description of what this upload entails.

+## Use of the Gradle Properties

+Generally, the likely behavior is that you would define all of the **<profileName>_camelAssemblies...** properties in the `gradle.properties` file.
+This is not required, but it generally makes your gradle command line easier to manage.
+Then, on the command line, select the profile name to use (`-PcamelAssembliesProfile=...`) and your change log entry (if appropriate and desired).
+The profile name is used to select the other properties so you can keep a number of them if you have multiple catalogs to maintain.

 # Licensing